 Koganecho Area Management Center ✕ Artist

-Originally, Mr. Yamano was in the business of creating exhibitions using places that were not exhibition spaces.
-I visited Koganecho in 2008 as a person in charge of an art event planned as a stepping stone to revitalize the town.
-The art festival ``Koganecho Bazaar 2008" will be held in the "town center" of the Koganecho area, such as studios newly built under elevated tracks and vacant shops on the main street.
-The success of this event led to the birth of KAMC in 2009.
+Originally, Mr. Yamano was involved in creating exhibitions using spaces that were not exhibition spaces.
+I visited Koganecho in 2008 to be in charge of an art event planned as a stepping stone to revitalizing the town.
+The art festival ``Koganecho Bazaar 2008'' was held in the ``towns'' of the Koganecho area, including newly built studios under elevated railway tracks and vacant stores on the main street.
+The success of this event led to the creation of KAMC in 2009.

 artist in residence

-``I knew it wouldn't be easy, and I thought it would take time.When I first started, people would break the glass if they knew it was our facility.It was such a scary area."
-So, at first, artists wouldn't come unless we asked them to."
+``I knew it wasn't going to be easy, and I thought it would take some time.When I first started, people would break the glass when they found out it was our facility.It was a scary area.''
+At first, artists wouldn't come unless we asked them to."

-Community circles that artists have connected with nature
+The circle of communities that artists have connected with nature

-``For example, before creating a work, the artists do a lot of research on the area. , The artists are connected to the community...I feel that the artists are naturally building relationships that are out of our reach.Of course, there is the impact that art has on the community, I think there is also the influence that artists have on the town."
+``For example, before creating a piece of work, artists do a lot of research about the area.
+They do their own research and talk to people in the town, and then turn that into a piece of work. , the community and artists are connected...I feel that artists are building relationships with nature in places that are beyond our reach.Of course, art has an impact on the community, but...
+I also think that artists have an impact on the town."

-In response to the situation where overseas artists cannot visit Japan due to the influence of the new coronavirus infection, in 2020, we will also challenge "remote production".
-While communicating online, we challenged a new form of production in which artists in Koganecho give shape to the works of overseas artists.
-Mr. Tsuneki, who participated in the remote production, said, "Even if the work is completed, it feels like a virtual work to me.I can't even see the finished work.I'm the type to create something, so it was very new," he recalls.
+In response to the situation where overseas artists are unable to visit Japan due to the effects of the new coronavirus infection, in 2020 they also took on the challenge of "remote production."
+We took on the challenge of a new form of production in which Koganecho artists gave form to the works of overseas artists while communicating online.
+Mr. Tsuneki, who participated in the remote production, said, ``For me, even when the work is completed, it feels like a virtual experience.I can't actually see the completed work.I usually work with ``certain objects'' such as three-dimensional objects.
+I'm the type of person who creates things, so it was very new to me,'' he says.

-“Not only our industry, but also theaters, movie theaters, restaurants and lodging industries have been damaged by the corona disaster.There are many such facilities in the neighborhood.
-I'm thinking hard now that I want to come up with a direction that I can work on.When I founded the NPO, I think that the picture I drew of what I would like this town to look like in 10 years is pretty much like that.
-So, once again, I would like to draw a picture for the next 10 years and move on.”
+“Not only our industry, but also theaters, movie theaters, and the food and beverage and accommodation industries have been damaged by the coronavirus pandemic.There are many such facilities in our neighborhood.In the future, we will work with such organizations to develop I'm currently thinking hard about what direction I can take to tackle this issue.When I founded the NPO, I think the picture I had of what I wanted this town to look like 10 years from now is looking quite similar to that.
+So, I would like to once again draw a picture of the next 10 years and move on.”

 Koganecho Bazaar Director

-Koganecho Bazaar 2021 ー How to make side by side
+Koganecho Bazaar 2021 - How to make side-by-side

 We will have an exhibition.

-Date: October 1st (Friday) to 31st (Sunday), 2021 [Total 27 days] Closed on Mondays
+Date: October 1st (Friday) to October 31st (Sunday), 2021 [27 days in total] Closed on Mondays

-Outdoor open space, etc.
+Outdoor open space etc.

-Organizer: Koganecho Area Management Center/Hatsuko/Hinode Town Environmental Purification Promotion Council
+Sponsored by: Koganecho Area Management Center/Hatsuko/Hinode Town Environmental Purification Promotion Council

 Artist in Residence (AIR)

-Koganecho Area Management Center Website
+Go to Koganecho Area Management Center website

 Showcase Gallery Koganecho Area Management Center Collaboration Project

-Dates: Saturday, September 25, 2021 to Sunday, December 12, 2021
+Date: September 25, 2021 (Sat) – December 12, 2021 (Sun)

 Closed: 9/27, 10/25, 11/22

-Venue: Yokohama Citizen's Gallery Azamino Entrance Lobby
+Venue: Yokohama Citizens Gallery Azamino Entrance Lobby